Knowing that you can find love, whether you’re single or in a relationship, is crucial. ‘Getting the love you want’ speaks well to this.

 Some basics to get started:

-Open Body Language – your body language has the power to express how you feel to the other person – you’re sending continuous signals to the other person.
+- Open Body Language – your body language has the power to express how you feel to the other person – you’re sending continuous signals to the other person.
 Try to avoid slouching, folding your arms, or any position that makes you seem small.
-Open body language is welcoming; it involves taking up space; uncross your legs and arms, make eye contact, lean forward instead of back.
-It sends a signal to other that you’re ready to welcome them into your life and learn more about them.
+Open body language is welcoming; it involves taking up space, uncross your legs and arms, making eye contact, lean forward instead of back.
+It sends a signal to others that you’re ready to welcome them into your life and learn more about them.

 Dating in COVID

 The covid-19 pandemic has indeed changed the landscape for dating.
-CEO of dating app, Tinder, Elie Seidman stated that the pandemic has had a dramatic effect on the way people use the dating app.
-In March 2020, the number of swipes by tinder users reached an all time high, and other dating platforms such as Bumble, Hinge, Match.com, and OkCupid, observed a similar trend.
+CEO of the dating app Tinder, Elie Seidman, stated that the pandemic has had a dramatic effect on the way people use the dating app.
+In March 2020, the number of swipes by Tinder users reached an all-time high, and other dating platforms, such as Bumble, Hinge, Match.com, and OkCupid, observed a similar trend.

 Self-esteem – dating apps involve evaluating other people’s profiles, which by their nature are merely surface summaries of what a person is like.
-Naturally, this can impact self-esteem, confidence, and make users feel objectified.
+Naturally, this can impact self-esteem and confidence and make users feel objectified.